Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/firewalls.md

 - click on the **Actions** icon and select the **Edit** in the list of available options;
 - update the Firewall Name or/and Description on the next opened *Edit Firewall window*, and click on the SAVE icon.

 After these steps, the selected Firewall will be updated.
-Also, you can edit the Firewall from this *Firewall Rules page*, by clicking on the appropriative **quick actions** icon.
+Also, you can edit the Firewall from *Firewall Rules page*, by clicking on the appropriative **quick actions** icon there.

 ## Delete Firewall
 To delete a Firewall do the following: